Dictyonema: Evolutionary relationships and lichenization

 The Dictyonema fungus is a basidiomycete, so it developed lichenization independently from the ascomycete lichens.
 Within the basidiomycetes, Dictyonema is closely related to three other genera of basidiolichens that are also in the family Hygrophoraceae: Lichenomphalia, Acantholichen, and Cyphellostereum.
 The molecular data indicates that lichenization has evolved independently at least twice, and perhaps three times, within these four genera, which suggests that for some reason the fungi in Hygrophoraceae are predisposed to evolve into lichens.
 The majority of the other, non-lichenized fungi in this family are saprotrophic (consuming decaying organic matter) or ectomycorrhizal (symbiotic with plant roots), although numerous species, such as Arrhenia, grow on mosses and derive nutrition from them.
 It is not yet understood why these fungi are more inclined to become lichens.

 Multilocus phylogenetics analyses split Dictyonema sensu lato into five strongly supported genera—the basal Cyphellostereum, a paraphyletic Dictyonema sensu stricto, and the successively derived Acantholichen, Corella and Cora.
 These same trees place Cyphellostereum as the earliest-diverging lineage, underpinning all later morphological innovations within the clade.
 Ancestral-state reconstructions show a stepwise elaboration of the lichen body: from simple filamentous crusts with separate cyphelloid basidiocarps (Cyphellostereum), through filamentous mats whose stereoide-corticioid basidiocarps are partly embedded (Dictyonema s.str.), to microsquamulose (Acantholichen) and finally foliose or macrosquamulose thalli in which corticioid basidiocarps are fully supported by the lichen tissue (Corella + Cora).

 This morphological gradient is tightly correlated with phylogeny: thalli become progressively more complex the further a species lies from the root of the tree.
 The authors interpret the pattern as evidence that basidiolichen thalli in this group evolved by gradual incorporation of ancestral reproductive (basidiocarp) tissue into the vegetative symbiosis, rather than sprouting de novo from undifferentiated mycelium.
 All five genera partner with the same Rhizonema cyanobacterium and, except for Cyphellostereum, share a distinctive "jigsaw-puzzle" haustorial sheath—suggesting a single origin of the cyanobacterial symbiosis followed by internal diversification.
-Extant non-lichenised relatives in the agaricoid genus Arrhenia provide a living model for the ancestral condition, making the Dictyonema complex a prime example of how lichenizationhas arisen relatively recently within Basidiomycota.
+Extant non-lichenised relatives in the agaricoid genus Arrhenia provide a living model for the ancestral condition, making the Dictyonema complex a prime example of how lichenization has arisen relatively recently within Basidiomycota.